International Internships, Documentary-making, and Prestigious Programs: How GU-Q Students Spent their Summer

 Lawrence Mararac (SFS’26) spent a week in Budapest, Hungary, as a delegate to the Headway Institute of Strategic Alliance Youth Dialogue, where he joined with other youth leaders to discuss challenges and solutions to the Sustainable Development Goals and take away key strategies for community action close to home.

+All of these exciting opportunities were supported by GU-Q Experience Grants, a new program offering students access to a variety of development opportunities.
 Now back on campus for the fall semester, students are already planning their next experiential learning experience.
 Whether it is preparing for an immersive learning trip or pursuing a research grant, students know they have a robust research and experience support infrastructure offering mentorship and guidance throughout their search and application process.
 As Adam Boumassri explained, “I feel deeply humbled as a student for being given such opportunities, and I am excited to use these resources for future projects.”

 More Student Stories